-The best design exhibitions to see in March from around the globe
+Must-see design exhibitions in May from around the globe

 We’ve scoured the globe to find the most captivating, uncanny and memorable design shows to see in 2018; from retrospectives and major blockbusters to thematic exhibitions and solo shows.
 So here’s our list of must-see design events this month...

-The Swiss museum is opening its doors to an exploration of disco design for March.
+The Swiss museum has opened its doors to an exploration of disco design.
 From Gruppo 9999’s Space Electric (1969) (where the Italian Radical Design crew hung out), all the way through to OMA’s recent graphic proposals for the Ministry of Sound in London, the show looks upon the last 40 years of iconic nightclub design.
 The exhibition will take a chronological voyage through the glamour of these spaces and subcultures, via mediums including vintage photography, film, poster and even fashion.
+Read more here.

 17 March - 9 September; Vitra Design Museum, Charles-Eames-Str.
 2 D-79576 Weil am Rhein, Basel

-‘Akari: Sculpture by Other Means’ at Noguchi Museum
+‘Akari: Sculpture by Other Means’ at Noguchi Museum, New York

 The Noguchi Museum is showing an exhibition dedicated to Isamu Noguchi’s modular, collapsible ‘Akari’ lanterns.
 Starting in 1951, Noguchi designed over 200 Akari models in his lifetime, as a way of marrying an ancient paper craft with electricity.
 The exhibition includes the largest Akari ever created, the two-metre-wide Akari 200D, made for the 1986 Venice Biennale, in addition to various archival materials.
 A second, concurrent exhibition, ‘Akari Unfolded: A Collection’, features 26 Akari-inspired lamps created by French studio Ymer & Malta in partnership with Nendo, Sebastian Bergne, Stephen Burks, Océane Delain, Benjamin Graindorge, and Sylvain Rieu-Piquet.
 Pictured: Nendo’s modern interpretation of the light.
 Courtesy: Ymer & Malta